-Field Placement: Boston Medical Center, Medical-Legal Partnership Boston (Boston, MA)
+Field placement: Medical Legal Partnership Boston

 Working with a team of attorneys, Morenike collaborated with pediatricians and community health centers to address the hunger and nutrition issues affecting low-income families.
 She assisted patient families with applications for food stamps and utility discounts and advocated for clients with government agencies.
 She also researched the effectiveness of co-location of services at Boston Medical Center, where a state eligibility worker visits the hospital regularly to process food stamp applications.